Ours is the first HPPed curry in the US (patent pending). Why we need HPP (High Pressure Pasteurization)?

 HPP enables Curry to stay good for 90 days in the cooler or refrigerator (39-41F).
 Three big things:

-- It does not use any preservative or food additive or heating.
+- It does not use any preservative or food additive or heating for pasteurization.

-- HPP is done post packaging, no chance of any contamination.
+- HPP is done post packaging, no chance of any contamination after cooking.

-- The water at the high pressure is re-usable, hence more efficient
+- The cold water at the high pressure is re-usable, hence more efficient

 Curry already has so many spices or seasonings and use of any preservative for the shelf-stable products distorts the taste.
 Frozen Curry also does not taste as the original if reheated.
 Spices are mostly in the powder form and it can stay good at the room temperature for a year or longer.
 The sub-zero temperature does distort the taste of the spices.

-HPPed curry solves this taste distortion problem and gives our patrons the freedom to store it for a longer period.
-And when they decide to use it, it would be as good as the fresh curry.
-Do not Microwave our containers.
-After opening the container, we recommend using it within 2 weeks if kept in the cooler (39-41F) properly.
+HPPed curry solves this taste distortion problem, hence 'made for each other' with Indian food.
+You can store Curry for 90 days in refrigerator and when you are ready use it, it would be as good as the fresh curry at the restaurant.
+No need to make frequent trips to Indian restaurants for your cravings.
+After opening the container, we recommend using it within 2 weeks if kept in the cooler (39-41F).